 Income expectations

 When consumers are optimistic about their future income prospects, they tend to spend more.
-For example, they take out a new loan because they believe they can still make money in the future to pay the installments.
+For example, they may take out a new loan because they believe they can still make enough money to pay the installments.

 Conversely, when income prospects deteriorate, they will delay spending on some goods, especially durable goods.
 Income uncertainty causes them to consume less.
 Instead, they save more in preparation for a worse situation.